boundary/pulse-api-cli/docs/reference/configuration.md

 ```

 ## Common Command Line Arguments

-Alternatively, you can provide credentials on the command line, as well configure the logging output, and get help on a specific command.
+Alternatively, you can provide credentials on the command line, as well as configure the logging output,
+and get help on a specific command.

 | Argument | Description                                    |
 |:---------|:-----------------------------------------------|